RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## Note to self:
+- [ ] Add option to jupyter notebook to select user range when defining the variable lists (add later)
 - [x] Run and test the additions made to the code on 7-19-2022
     * Specifically: see if the -2 bin option to the 4D bins is useful for the bin migration study
     * [x] Re-familarize myself with the functioning of the bin migration histograms